kphenix/brightspot-vagrant-bootstrap/README.md

 ### Restart

-To restart run `vagrant up` then `vagrant ssh` to log into vagrant.
+To restart the application after a shutdown, run `vagrant up` then `vagrant ssh` to log into vagrant.
 From there navigate to tomcat and start it.

 `sudo /home/vagrant/tomcat/bin/startup.sh`

+### New Deploy

+The reloader will manage the deployment of new code to the application, but sometimes when a config change is made (pom.xml for example) you need to remove the ROOT.war in the tomcat and redeploy a new war file.

+- Compile the project to create a new war file by running `mvn clean install` in the project dir.
+- Run `vagrant up`
+- Make sure tomcat is not running
+- Navigate to the webapps dir of tomcat `$ cd /home/vagrant/tomcat/` and run `sudo rm -rf ROOT ROOT.war` to remove the old war file and dir.
+- Run `$ sudo cp /vagrant/project/target/*.war ROOT.war` to copy the new war file from the project into the vagrant tomcat.
+- Start tomcat `$ sudo /home/vagrant/tomcat/bin/startup.sh`

 ### Notes

-- Nothing should be running on port 8080
+- Nothing should be running on port 8080 when you run `vagrant up`
 - To change the database name or password modify it within the bootstrap.sh and context.xml